jh-song-en/AMMD_DB/README.md

     If you want to change the password, fill in the New PW and PW confirm.
     If you want to change the authentication, check the desired authentication.
     Click confirm to add the user.
-(At this step, the user is not generated yet) Press Save and Restart the confirm every change.
+(At this step, the user is not generated yet) Press Save and Restart to confirm every change.

 ### User delete
 ![image](https://user-images.githubusercontent.com/72897259/146769192-14af5eaf-efe0-403b-a1b0-96dd0974687b.png)

     Click the id which you want to delete.
     Click the - button to delete the user.
-    Press Save and Restart the confirm every change.
+    Press Save and Restart to confirm every change.